Entanglion/entanglion/game/README.md

 **Rule Book**

-# Turn overview
-Perform _one_ of the following actions on your turn.

-1. **Navigate**.
-Play one engine card in engine control to navigate, and draw a replacement.
-You may only play engine cards for your own ship.
-2. **Exchange**.
-Discard one engine card from your hand and draw a replacement.
-3. **Retrieve**.
-Roll the Entanglion die to attempt to retrieve a quantum component if one is present.
-4. **Event**.
-Play an event card from your hand (if you possess one).

-> Orient engine cards in the engine control spaces such that the lines on the card line up with the line of your spaceship.

-> When the engine stack becomes depleted, immediately reshuffle the engine cards in the discard pile to replenish the engine stack.
-Include PROBE in the shuffle, do not place it at the bottom of the stack.

-> Players may not pass their turns, they must perform one of the actions above.

-> Outside of Entanglion, ships move independently.
-Inside Entanglion, both ships always move together, irregardless of which player plays an engine card.

 # Engine cards
 <img src="../images/engine_cards.png" width="60%">

 Engine cards are used to navigate your ships around the quantum universe.
-Navigation paths on the game board are labeled with the card(s) needed to traverse them (e.g. "X/CNOT" means either X or CNOT can be used to traverse that path).
+Navigation paths on the game board are labeled with the card(s) needed to traverse them (e.g. “X/CNOT” means either X or CNOT can be used to traverse that path).
 In some cases, only one spaceship may traverse a path.
 Engine cards may be played with no effect when no transition is shown on the board.

 **X**.
 X is used to navigate between <span style="color: purple"> ZERO </span> and <span style="color: purple"> ONE </span> and within the Entanglion galaxy.